Light Middle East To Illuminate Regional Market Set To Shine With 6-7% CAGR Until 2026

 Running from 15-17 October at Dubai World Trade Centre, Light Middle East 2019 will facilitate growth in the Middle East region firmly established as "one of the world's fastest-growing lighting solutions markets", with sector expansion forecasted at 6-7 percent until 2026, according to research firm Redseer.

-The GCC has been identified as the regional driver with environmental commitments pushing demand for highly-efficient and cost-effective solutions, the construction sector in resurgence and manufacturing and industry responding to investment incentives.
+The GCC has been identified as the regional driver with environmental commitments pushing demand for highly-efficient and cost-effective solutions, the construction sector in resurgence and manufacturing, and industry responding to investment incentives.

-"It's reassuring when there is universality in forecasts and trajectories, everything points to an industry in dramatic transformation and expansion," said said Dishan Isaac, Senior Show Manager of Light Middle East.
-"This makes Light Middle East an essential platform for everyone in the industry, from interior and lighting designers, system integrators, specifiers and architects to contractors, developers, and landscapers.
+"It's reassuring when there is universality in forecasts and trajectories, everything points to an industry in dramatic transformation and expansion," said Dishan Isaac, Senior Show Manager of Light Middle East.
+"This makes Light Middle East an essential platform for everyone in the industry, from interior and lighting designers, system integrators, specifiers, and architects to contractors, developers, and landscapers.
 The industry has an elastic user-base, so its catchment is varied and highly inclusive."

 Catering to the sector's diverse user-base, Light Middle East covers the six product categories of decorative lighting and accessories; electrical and electronic components and accessories for lighting systems; electric lamps; LED lighting; technical lighting and accessories; and home and building automation.

-Dishan emphasised the importance of home automation at Light Middle East this year, where there'll be a KNX Intelligent Buildings Pavilion.
+Dishan emphasized the importance of home automation at Light Middle East this year, where there'll be a KNX Intelligent Buildings Pavilion.
 The KNX Association, headquartered in Belgium, is a specialist in home and office automation, ensuring all functions, from lighting to air-conditioning, work via a uniform system.